Kitzbühel: Tourism

 Together with the pistes and ski lifts in neighbouring Kirchberg in Tirol, Jochberg and by the Thurn Pass Kitzbühel is one of the largest ski regions in Austria.
 With around 10,000 hotel and guest house beds, Kitzbühel and its neighbours have an unusually high density of guest accommodation.

 Holidaymakers in Kitzbühel have 56 cableway and lift facilities and 168 kilometres of slopes available to them, as well as 40 kilometres of groomed cross-country skiing tracks.
-Of note is the relatively new 3S Cable Car, the cable car with the highest above-ground span in the world.
+Of note is the 3S Cable Car, the cable car with the highest above-ground span in the world.

 In summer there are 120 km of mountain bike paths and 500 km of hiking trails.

 Other attractions include six tennis courts and four golf courses, the Kitzbühel swimming pool, Austria's only curling hall and the bathing lake of Schwarzsee.

 Kitzbühel primarily caters for the high end of the tourist market, as many celebrities and the jet set come here, especially during the international races on the Hahnenkamm.

 Together with eleven other towns Kitzbühel is a member of the community Best of the Alps.
 KitzSki, Kitzbühel's main ski lift operator, has managed to defend the title of “World's Best Ski Resort Company” for the seventh time in a row at the 2020 World Ski Awards.